Todd Maddison

 Enter Kamala Harris.

-Once this was uncovered, Harris – as the CA Attorney General at the time, representing the people of California – started a lawsuit.
+Once uncovered, Harris – as the CA Attorney General at the time – initiated a legal investigation.
 Doing her job, as she should, and as we expect our Attorney General to do.
 On behalf of the People.

 The state had pretty hard evidence – flight records, cell phone records, and the actual napkin the deal was sketched out on.
 It’s likely the end result of that suit would have invalidated that agreement and sent it back for renegotiation.